Library Report Data

 - Monthly Electronic Resources Reports - NWLS provides reports on usage of shared library databases including LearningExpress, Ancestry Library Edition, WorldCat, OverDrive, EBSCO, and Heritage Quest: • 2015 • 2014 • 2013 • 2012 • 2011 • 2010

-Annual NWLS Status Report and Budget Planning - The Status Report (html version) compiled by NWLS annually uses data from each member library's annual report.
+Annual NWLS Status Report and Budget Planning - The Status Report (pdf) compiled by NWLS annually uses data from each member library's annual report.
 This data can be used to make comparisons and identify trends useful in planning.
-(View PDF version of Status Report)

 Annual Wisconsin Public Library Service Data - The Public Library Development Team compiles annual statistics for Wisconsin public libraries on system and state level, system and county level, county level, and public library level.